Second Congo War: Peace agreements (April–December 2002)

 On 30 July 2002, Rwanda and the Democratic Republic of Congo signed a peace deal known as the Pretoria Accord after five days of talks in Pretoria, South Africa.
 The talks centered on two issues.
 One was the withdrawal of the estimated 20,000 Rwandan soldiers in the Congo.
 The other was the rounding up of the ex-Rwandan soldiers and the dismantling of the Hutu militia known as Interahamwe, which took part in Rwanda's 1994 genocide and continues to operate out of eastern Congo.
 Rwanda had previously refused to withdraw until the Hutu militias were dealt with.

 Signed on 6 September, the Luanda Agreement formalised peace between Congo and Uganda.
 The treaty aimed to get Uganda to withdraw its troops from Bunia and to improve the relationship between the two countries, but implementation proved troublesome.
 Eleven days later, the first Rwandan soldiers were withdrawn from the eastern DRC.
 On 5 October Rwanda announced the completion of its withdrawal; MONUC confirmed the departure of over 20,000 Rwandan soldiers.

 On 21 October, the UN published its expert panel's report on the pillage of natural resources by armed groups.
 Both Rwanda and Uganda rejected accusations that senior political and military figures were involved in illicit trafficking of plundered resources.
 Zimbabwe Defense Minister Sydney Sekeramayi says the Zimbabwean military withdrew from the DRC in October 2002, but in June 2006 reporters said a 50-man force had stayed in the DRC to protect Kabila.

 On 17 December 2002, the Congolese parties of the Inter Congolese Dialogue (the national government, the MLC, the RCD, the RCD-ML, the RCD-N, the domestic political opposition, representatives of civil society and the Mai Mai) signed the Global and All-Inclusive Agreement.
-The agreement described a plan for transitional governance that would have result in legislative and presidential election within two years of its signing and marked the formal end of the Second Congo War.
+The agreement described a plan for transitional governance that would have resulted in legislative and presidential elections within two years of its signing and marked the formal end of the Second Congo War.